memayankjoshi/micrograd/README.md

 - This file implements the **Value** class and **MLP** class.
 - **Value** class contains all the basic Mathematical operations and backward pass for these operations.
 - **MLP** class implements Multi Layer Perceptron using Layers and Neuron class.

+###Micrograd_example.ipynb
+- This file contain sample example to use Micrograd.
+- Also implemented MLP.